cwilg/Azure-Lab/README.md

 # Azure Lab
 Project in Azure that uses Docker, Ansible, ELK stack, and beat configurations to test availability and monitoring among web servers.
+As a final result, this topology creates two different environments: one for Red Team and another for Blue Team.

 ## Automated ELK Stack Deployment